Kate Middleton Beats Meghan Markle And Princess Charlotte In New Poll

 — People (@people) September 2, 2018

-Toddler, Princess Charlotte hit the list just below her mother and her aunt as a considerable style trendsetter.
-The three-year-old’s adorable flower crown accessory that she wore with her beautiful bridesmaid dress to the wedding of the Duke and Duchess of Sussex ended up gaining a huge number of searches for similar accessories.
+Toddler Princess Charlotte hit the list just below her mother and her aunt as a considerable style trendsetter.
+The 3-year-old’s adorable flower crown accessory that she wore with her beautiful bridesmaid dress to the wedding of the Duke and Duchess of Sussex ended up gaining a huge number of searches for similar accessories.

-Rounding out the top five were five-year-old Prince George in forth and his great-grandmother, Her Royal Highness Queen Elizabeth II at fifth on the list in terms of style influencers.
+Rounding out the top five were 5-year-old Prince George in fourth place and his great-grandmother, Her Royal Highness Queen Elizabeth II, at fifth on the list in terms of style influencers.

 While both Duchesses wear a style that’s somewhat more demure than the average person’s, they still manage to work some stylish short dresses into their wardrobes too, according to a Harper’s Bazaar report.
 While Markle recently appeared in a Judith & Charles short Tuxedo dress, which showed off her bare legs, people were quick to assume she’d broken royal protocol again.
 However, a quick look back at Middleton’s styles over the year shows that the Duchess of Cambridge clearly wears dresses with hems above the knee and bare legs often, as well.